 What are Smallcases?

-Smallcases are a group of securities that are built on a specific strategy, theme, sector or idea.
-SEBI registered professionals create and manage smallcases.
+Smallcases are a group of securities that are built on a specific strategy, theme, sector, or idea.
+SEBI-registered professionals create and manage smallcases.
 A smallcase comprises up to 50 stocks that are carefully picked to reflect a strategy.
-Smallcases focus on a trending market theme or a financial model such as zero debt or risk profiles such as aggressive, conservative or balanced.
+Smallcases focus on a trending market theme or a financial model, such as zero debt, or risk profiles, such as aggressive, conservative, or balanced.

 Let’s take an example to understand smallcase better.
 Ms Shravani is optimistic about the pharmaceutical sector and plans to invest in it.
 She wants to invest across different companies rather than one pharma stock.
 An alternative to a pharma mutual fund is a Pharma Tracker Smallcase.
-A Pharma Tracker Smallcase comprises 9 pharma stocks.
+A Pharma Tracker Smallcase comprises nine pharma stocks.
 The Pharma smallcase invests in the Pharmaceutical sector.
 Therefore, Ms Shravani can invest in this smallcase to diversify her investments.
 Similarly, various smallcases represent different ideas, strategies, and themes.

 How Smallcases work?

-A smallcase is created by SEBI licenced brokers, advisors and analysts using algorithms and quantitative models.
+A smallcase is created by SEBI licenced brokers, advisors, and analysts using algorithms and quantitative models.
 The stocks are screened and picked through thorough research and analysis.

 Check out: Sectorial / Thematic Mutual Funds